 Stress is a common experience for most people, and it can affect both our mental and physical health.
-It’s important to understand how stress works, the ways it can impact our bodies, and how to prevent it.
+It’s important to understand how stress works, the ways it can impact our bodies, and how to manage it.

 What is stress?